Listen

 Personal data refers to any information that identifies or can be linked to a natural person.
 Personal data we process about you includes:

-• Identification data: the name, date and place of birth, ID number, email address, telephone number, title, nationality and a specimen signature, fiscal code/social security number;
+• Identification data: your name, date and place of birth, ID number, email address, telephone number, title, nationality and a specimen signature, fiscal code/social security number.

-• Transaction data, such as your bank account number, any deposits, withdrawals and transfers made to or from your account, and when and where these took place;
+• Transaction data, such as your bank account number, any deposits, withdrawals and transfers made to or from your account, and when and where these took place, transaction identifiers and associated information.

-• Financial data, such as invoices, credit notes, payslips, payment behaviour, the value of your property or other assets, your credit history, credit capacity, financial products you have with ING, whether you are registered with a credit register, payment arrears and information on your income;
+• Financial data, such as invoices, credit notes, payslips, payment behaviour, the value of your property or other assets, your credit history, credit capacity, tax status, income and other revenues and/or financial products you have with ING, whether you are registered with a credit register, payment arrears and information on your income, electronic payment instrument data such as card number, expiry date or card verification code (CVV/CVC).

-• Online behaviour and preferences data, IP address of your mobile device or computer you use and the pages you visit on ING websites and apps;
+• Online behaviour and information about your devices, such as your IP address and device ID of your mobile device or computer and the pages you visit on ING websites and apps.

-• Data about your interests and needs that you share with us, for example when you contact our call centre or fill in an online survey;
+• Data about your interests and needs that you share with us, for example when you contact our call centre or fill in an online survey or when you use our platforms or fill in surveys.

-• Audio-visual data; where applicable and legally permissible, we process surveillance videos at ING branches, or recordings of phone or video calls or chats with our offices.
-We can use these recordings, to verify telephone orders, for example, or for fraud prevention or staff training purposes;
+• Audio-visual data: where applicable and legally permissible, we process surveillance videos at ING premises, or recordings of phone or video calls or chats with our offices.
+We can use these recordings to verify telephone orders, for example, or for fraud prevention or staff training purposes.

-• Your interactions with ING on social media, such as Facebook, Twitter, Instagram, Google+ and YouTube.
+• Your interactions with ING on social media, such as Meta (Facebook and Instagram), Twitter, LinkedIn and YouTube.
 We follow public messages, posts, likes and responses to and about ING on the internet.

 Sensitive data